Trying to write an analysis for The Hollow Men by T.S. Eliot for HSC Advanced English Module B but have no clue what to do?

 All you have to do is include your pieces of evidence under ‘example’ then identify the technique in the ‘technique’ column and carry out your analysis.

 If you’re analysing a few themes, it’s a good idea to have a separate TEE table per theme.
-For example, for The Hollow Men you may want to keep all your pieces of evidence that relate to liminality in one table.
+For example, in your analysis of The Hollow Men you may want to keep all your pieces of evidence that relate to liminality in one table.

 For more info on what a TEE table is and how to use one to boost your analysis of an HSC text, check out this article here!